nabeelshaikh7/freeoffice365/README.md

 # freeoffice365

-一Some free distribution of office365 sub-number sites.
+一Some free websites to get office365 .

-If someone has something that is not in the list, or the list is hung up, or someone helps me test the blank fields in the list, pull requests are welcome, and issues are also available
+If someone has something that is not in the list, or the list is hung up, or someone help me test the blank fields in the list, pull requests are welcome, and issues are also available

 It would be even better if there is a test in the table (Onedrive capacity / whether to open Email analysis / whether to pass AZ stu)!